boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 int ipv4Socket = socket(AF_INET, SOCK_STREAM, 0);
 ```

-### struct sockaddr\_in
+### 2. Create a TCP-IP Address for the Socket - struct sockaddr\_in
-Now that our IPv4-TCP socket has been created, we will need to create an address for it.
-We will then bind the address to the socket.
+Now that our IPv4, TCP socket has been created, we will need to create an address for it.
+After creating the TCP-IP address, we will bind the address to the socket.
-To create the IP socket address (IP + TCP port #), we will dig into the `ip` man pages with command `man 7 ip`.
+To create the TCP-IP address (TCP Port Number & IP Address), we will dig into the `ip` man pages with command `man 7 ip`.
 We find this relevant information:
 ```c
 An IP socket address is defined as a combination of an IP interface address and a 16-bit port number.